-Investment Type: The WFP Income Fund is a professionally managed fund investing in short term loans secured by first trust deeds and mortgages against real estate; within the United States.
-It should be measured against other short-term, fixed income investments in your portfolio.
+- Investment Type: The Fund is a professionally managed fund investing in short term loans secured by first trust deeds and mortgages against real estate throughout the United States.
+It should be measured against other conservative, short-term, fixed income investments in your portfolio.

-Investment Objective: Stable Income & Principal Protection® The WFP Income Fund strives to provide a combination of consistent risk-adjusted returns and principal protection through diversification and the protective equity cushion in the loan.
+- Investment Objective: Stable Income & Principal Protection®.
+The Fund strives to provide a combination of consistent risk-adjusted returns and principal protection through diversification and the protective equity cushion in the loan portfolio.

-Investment Strategy Justification: The WFP Income Fund is a short-term, fixed income investment alternative that provides the following benefits:
+- Investment Strategy Justification: The Fund is a short-term, fixed income investment alternative that provides the following attributes and benefits:

 If you have further questions, please contact Donald Pelgrim, Chief Executive Officer of Wilshire Finance Partners, at (866) 575-5070.